 Clinical Functional Assessment

 Difficulty with ambulation, climbing stairs,11 manual dexterity, opening or closing eyelids11 and releasing a handshake, which can be socially embarrassing.
 Issues with employability, self-care and household management should be assessed.

 Available or current treatment guidelines

-Translation into Practice and Clinical Pearls:
+Translation into Practice and Clinical Pearls

 - Preston D, Shapiro B. Electromyography and neuromuscular disorders.3rd edition London: Elsvier inc; 2013.
 Chapter 36- Myotonic muscle disorders and periodic Paralysis Syndromes p563- 582.